totuni/esp-studio-examplesII/Analytics/analytics_STFT/README.md

 ![Diagram of the project](img/diagram.png "Diagram of the project")

 - The w_source window is a Source window that ingests example data from `input.csv` using a File and Socket connector.
-- The w_calculate window is a Calculate window that applies the STFT algorithm to the incoming data and generates spectral features to a file called `result.out`.
+- The w_calculate window is a Calculate window that applies the STFT algorithm to the incoming data and generates spectral features to a file called `result.txt`.

 ### w_source